axtgr/dozen/README.md

 dz.add({ port: 8008 })

 // - Reads from:
 //     1.
-The "myapp" field in package.json, myapp.config.json, myapprc.yaml, etc.
+The "myapp" field in package.json;
-//     2. .env, .env.local, .env.${NODE_ENV}, .env.${NODE_ENV}.local files
+//     2. myapp.config.json, myapprc.yaml, .myapprc and other config files with the given name;
-//     3.
-Environment variables (process.env)
+//     3. .env, .env.local, .env.${NODE_ENV}, .env.${NODE_ENV}.local files
 //     4.
-The config.json file in the current working directory
+Environment variables (process.env)
 //     5.
 CLI arguments (process.argv)
 //     6.
 The config object passed to dz.add()
 // - For env values, keeps only those with the MYAPP_ prefix, then removes the prefix